 Example 1: Prioritization in Post-Op Care

-Scenario: A patient returns from abdominal surgery.
-Vital signs: BP 90/50, HR 120, RR 24, SpO₂ 92% on room air.
-Patient reports pain 8/10 and nausea.
-The nurse has these orders: administer morphine IV, give antiemetic, encourage deep breathing, and document intake/output.
+Scenario: A patient has just returned to the unit after abdominal surgery.
+Blood pressure immediately before transfer was 132/78; current vital signs are BP 90/50, HR 120, RR 24, and SpO2 92% on room air.
+The patient reports pain 8/10 and nausea.

-- C. Encourage deep breathing and check oxygen saturation
+- D. Encourage deep breathing and recheck oxygen saturation

 Example 2: Delegation to Nursing Assistants

-- B. Assisting a patient with a bed bath
+- B. Assist the stable patient with a bed bath

 Scenario: A patient with heart failure presents with worsening shortness of breath, weight gain of 2 kg in 24 h, and crackles in the lung bases.
 The nurse reviews the following data: